The Connection Between IBS and Eating Disorders

 Digestive Issues and Anorexia:

 As I explain in more detail in my article on elevated nutritional needs in Anorexia Nervosa recovery, when someone is restricting their food intake, their metabolism slows down significantly.
-With so much less food being consumed than what the body needs to function optimally, the body rations the energy it does receive in order to sustain essential bodily functions (those we need to live) such as the heart and the brain.
-We do not need our digestive tract to function optimally in order to live…we just need to to function.
+With far less food being consumed than the body needs to function optimally, the body begins rationing the limited energy it receives in order to sustain essential functions required for survival, such as the heart and brain.

 With Anorexia Nervosa, another way it can create digestive discomfort is that the limited amount of food intake (due to severe restriction) can cause delayed gastric emptying.
 This means that it takes a longer amount of time for the food to move from the stomach to the small intestine.
 This causes digestive discomforts such as bloating, pain, and nausea.